-- 3.1.1 These arrangements apply to all local authority-maintained community secondary schools. - 3.1.2 There are three local authority-maintained community secondary schools.
+- 3.1 Introductions and general principles - 3.1.1 These arrangements apply to all local authority-maintained community secondary schools. - 3.1.2 There are three local authority-maintained community secondary schools.
 Below is the list of community secondary schools and their published admission numbers (PAN).